dcirne/dcirne.github.io/index.md

 **Sep 2016**

 In this paper, we explore an algorithm to determine the relevance of each item in a finite set of items in reference to each other to address an item you have to first go through a convergence or proxy item.
 If we imagine a media streaming company (convergence item) and all its available genres for playback (items in a finite set), how relevant is each music genre at different moments in time?
 Or with a sports broadcasting company and the covered sports, how does the relevance of each sport changes throughout the year as sports seasons begin and end? ([Continue reading...](convergence_rank.md))

+### ARGEOM - Augmented Reality Geolocation Math

+**May 2013**

+Augmented reality combined with modern day smartphones equipped with cameras, magnetometers, and with the ability to display maps on the screen make a powerful tool that can be used in a plethora of different applications.
+This paper explores the math that goes behind such apps and the implementation of a completely functional project. ([Continue reading...](argeom.md))